How to get an internship with a big graduate employer

 Internships with smaller employers: are they worth it?

 ‘Yes’ is the answer.
-While formal, paid internships are harder to find at smaller employers, they can still give you skills and experience that will help you get a graduate job.
+While formal, paid internships are harder to find at small businesses and organisations, they can still give you skills and experience that will help you get a graduate job.

 Follow us on Twitter @TjobsInterns.